 Ever wondered what it’s like to volunteer on an archaeological dig?
 This free eBook gives you the know-how to get around and to be forewarned on what to expect from life at an dig site.
 You’ll be glad to have this informative, amusing and sometimes touching collection of articles by archaeological dig volunteers.

-Take a journey to Cyprus and Crete, two stunning history-laden lands in the Mediterranean.
-Visit several key historical places on both islands and discover many of the great objects that have been unearthed there by archaeologists.
-Let the island hopping begin in this free eBook!
+Take a journey to Cyprus and Crete, two stunning history-laden islands in the Mediterranean.
+Visit several key historical places and discover many of the great objects that have been unearthed there.

 This free eBook brings together ancient Iraq and the cultures of modern Western societies.
-Learn about the fight to preserve Iraq’s cultural heritage, to save the ancient sites, museums and precious artifacts damaged during the Iraq war.
+Learn about the fight to preserve Iraq’s cultural heritage and to save the ancient sites, museums and precious artifacts damaged during the Iraq war.

 As the point where three of the world’s major religions converge, Israel’s history is one of the richest and most complex in the world.
-This free eBook is a collection of articles written by scholars who have first-hand knowledge of their subjects.
-Sift through the archaeology and history of this ancient land, and get a view of these Biblically-significant sites through an archaeologist’s lens.
+Sift through the archaeology and history of this ancient land and get a view of these Biblically-significant sites through an archaeologist’s lens.